Jobberd/NativeApp/README.md

 However due to time issues (only this week) it is only really some views for me to get accustomed with AndroidStudio.

+PS: It is made for the Nexus 7 view, since I own that device
-PS: There is a issue with the memory usage of the images, which I have not been able the resolve yet.
+PS2: There is a issue with the memory usage of the images, which I have not been able the resolve yet.